ramanugut/MumatecTasking/README.md

 - When dragging a task, keeping the pointer near the viewport edges will automatically scroll the kanban board horizontally or the current view vertically.
 Move away from the edge or finish the drag to stop scrolling.
+- Use the arrows in each column or row header to reorder statuses.
+Your preferred order is saved locally and applied on reload.

 ### Admin features